 Think about the playlists you've created.
-You probably have a set of songs dedicated to workouts, another set dedicated to romantic moments, and yet another dedicated to relaxing.
-You know, deep down, that music should match the activities you're engaged in.
+You probably have a set of songs dedicated to workouts, another set dedicated to romantic moments, and yet another dedicated to relaxing during the day.
+You know, deep down, that background music for retail stores should match the activities you're engaged in.

 For example, in a study published by the Association for Consumer Research, wine shop retailers offered consumers the choice between top 40 music and classical music as they browsed for their beverages.
 They found that consumers made more expensive purchases when they listened to classical music when compared to top 40 music.

 This makes sense, researchers said, as wine tasting is considered both a little foreign and a lot sophisticated.
 People who enjoy wine may think of themselves as refined and perhaps a little superior.
-Playing very refined music, that often comes with a hint of the foreign, helps to reinforce the upscale experience.
+Playing very refined music for boutique stores, that often comes with a hint of the foreign, helps to reinforce the upscale experience.
 It allows those consumers to indulge without even thinking about it.